 Science at St Antony's

-Children use scientific language to talk about what they have found out and communicate their ideas to a range of audiences in a variety of ways.
 Most of the learning about science is done through the use of first-hand practical experiences and is enhanced by appropriate secondary sources, such as books, photographs and videos.

 'I Can' Statements for Science